craftdocs/craft-extension-inspirations/craft-power-tools/README.md

 ![CraftPowerTools](https://user-images.githubusercontent.com/4363697/144303609-bf89695e-aa7a-4859-b96c-296e8830ffd1.gif)

+## Run this extension

+For instructions how to get started and test this extension, visit its [CraftX introduction](https://www.craft.do/s/OhmDYXrBwI2wZS/b/1761ADC6-8860-4476-B73C-92A87C9CF364/Craft_Power_Tools).

 ## Building

 Simply run `npm install` and then `npm run build` to generate the .craftX file which can be installed.